-While J'ARMing is simple to do, its simplicity is deceptive.
+While J'ARMING is simple to do, its simplicity is deceptive.
 This form of exercise brings into play a variety of physical and mental processes.
-It "orchestrates" our bodies and minds, helping them work together for an optimal effect.
+It "orchestrates" our bodies and minds, helping them work together for an optimal effect-helping you tune in and tune up.

-There are many ways to get good arm exercise, but for me, J'ARMing, pretending I'm a great symphony or choral conductor, is one of the easiest and most fun.
+There are many ways to get good arm exercise, but for me, J'ARMING, pretending I'm a great symphony or choral conductor, is one of the easiest and most fun.